zeinabyazdani/Trustworthy-AI-Mini-Projects/README.md

 - Open for contributions and improvements

 ## Topics
-- Implementation of ResNet-18 and **Generalization** Analysis Across Datasets
+- Implementation of ResNet-18 and **Generalization** Analysis Across Datasets.
--
+- Enhancing **Robustness** of CIFAR-10 Using Adversarial Training and Circle Loss Against Adversarial Attacks.